komalpatil27/Interview-Preparation/Document/javascriptBasic.md

 	  -	Passed as arguments to other functions
 	  -	Returned from other functions
 	  -	Stored in data structures like arrays and objects

+### 25. Prototype and Prototype chaining
+ - Prototype : Prototype is nothing but an object which consists of built-in properties and methods.
+Whenever we create object/ function/ methods/ array , these all are attached to some hidden properties, which we call prototype.

+'Almost everything in javascript is a object'
+Why is that?

+Try accessing an Array.__proto__ : It points to Object prototype , Try Array.__proto__.__proto__ : Refers to null.

+ - Prototype Chaining: prototype object has a prototype of its own, and so on until an object is reached with null as its prototype,  this is called prototype chaining